Callback Contact +1 786 233 6668

 Step 1 — Add up to two passports that are already held from the 199 countries listed in the dropdown menu.

-Step 2 - Select up to four additional investment migration programs from the list of residence and citizenship by investment/naturalization program options available in the tool.
+Step 2 — Select up to four additional residence and/or citizenship programs from the list of options available.

-Residence by investment offerings are indicated by the word ‘Residence’ after the country name, for example: Australia Residence.
-The programs lead to resident permits, which have limited visa-free benefits, hence the number of visa-free destinations is lower than that for citizenship by investment/naturalization offerings.
+Residence programs are indicated by the word ‘Residence’ after the country name, for example: Australia Residence.
+The programs lead to resident permits, which have limited visa-free benefits, hence the number of visa-free destinations is lower than that for citizenship programs.

-Citizenship by investment/naturalization pathways are indicated by the country name alone, for example: Malta.
+Citizenship pathways are indicated by the country name alone, for example: Antigua and Barbuda.
 As these options provide the privilege of acquiring an alternative citizenship, which in turn leads to an additional passport, the number of visa-free destinations aligns with the country’s visa-free score in the Henley Passport Index.

-As passports and residence permits are added, scores are presented for existing passports and chosen investment migration options across the seven key parameters, and the number of visa-free destinations and approximate minimum investment amounts are also shown.
+As passports and residence permits are added, scores are presented for existing passports and chosen program options across the seven key parameters, and the number of visa-free destinations and approximate minimum investment amounts are also shown.

-Step 3 - The Ultimate Portfolio is displayed, indicating the total number of passports and/or residence permits included and summarizing the maximum number of visa-free destinations and the ultimate score possible in each of the seven parameters, depending on the existing passports held and the investment migration programs selected.
-The approximate total minimum investment is provided in both US dollars and euros.
+Step 3 — The Ultimate Portfolio is displayed, indicating the total number of passports and/or residence permits included and summarizing the maximum number of visa-free destinations and the ultimate score possible in each of the seven parameters, depending on the existing passports held and the programs selected.
+The approximate total minimum investment is indicated in both US dollars and euros.

 The total scores for each parameter are therefore unique and do not necessarily reflect the highest score of a particular parameter for any passport or residence permit.
 The scores rather represent the ultimate possible value for each parameter, taking all options into account, and the increased benefit of the potential investment for the client, which is also shown as a percentage.